RobertLD/RobertLD.github.io/_drafts/2024-01-26 Interesting Software Epigrams.md

 2. Don't pose an idea, unless willing to implement it.
 3. Quality Assurance's only job should be to watch Youtube on the clock.
 4. "That should be trivial" is a cursed statement.
+5. If we could separate engineers from their love of complexity, we'd get better systems.
+6. When your only tool is Java, the whole world looks like an object
+7. When your only tools is Lisp, the whole world looks like a function